Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Possible uses of acceleration strategies

 2mm

 As in the preceding algorithm, the new fixed point iterate ${\mathbf s}_{j+1}$ is used only for computing $\boldsymbol{\beta}_{M, \lambda}$.
-After that, in the linear combination for computing the extrapolated vector, this iterate is not used, and it is replaced by the extrapolated one that is computed.
+Thereafter, this iterate is not used in the linear combination for computing the extrapolated vector as it is replaced by the extrapolated one that is computed.
 2mm

 It is possible to highlight the connection between acceleration techniques and the projection framework.
 We define

 If we set ${\mathbf f}_j = G({\mathbf s}_j) - {\mathbf s}_j = {\mathbf s}_{j+1}- {\mathbf s}_j$ (where here ${\mathbf s}_{j+1}$ denotes the Picard iteration) we can compute a new vector ${\mathbf s}_{j+1}$ as